Terms of Business

 We can change Your holiday price after You’ve booked, only in certain circumstances:

-• We will absorb, and You will not be charged for, any increase equivalent to or less than 2% of the price of Your travel arrangements, which excludes insurance premiums and any amendment charges.
-You will be charged for the amount over and above that.
-If this results in an increase equivalent to more than 8% of the price of Your travel arrangements, You will have the option of accepting a change to another holiday if We are able to offer one (we will refund any price difference if the alternative is of a lower value), or cancelling and receiving a full refund of all monies paid, except for any amendment charges.
+- You will be charged for the amount of any increase in accordance with this clause 6.
+However, if this means you have to pay an increase of more than 8% of the price of Your travel arrangements, You will have the option of accepting a change to another holiday if We are able to offer one (We will refund any price difference if the alternative is of a lower value), or cancelling and receiving a full refund of all monies paid, except for any amendment charges.

 6.2 Changes other than the price

-• If You choose to accept a refund, We will pay compensation as detailed below except where the significant change is due to unavoidable and extraordinary circumstances (see definition above).
+- If You choose to accept a refund, We will pay compensation as detailed below except where the significant change is due to unavoidable and extraordinary circumstances (see definition above in clause 4).
 The compensation that We offer does not exclude You from claiming more if You are entitled to do so.

 Compensation